-We have suffered from digestive issues for ten years maybe, maybe longer, possibly fifteen years.
-We tried pretty much everything we could think of, read all sorts of books, we're talking mountains of books over many years & found our situation got progressively worse.
-It got so bad we stressed out about making it work on time, knowing where private bathrooms were, stressing that we'd embarrass ourselves at work or outside of the home.
-We went organic.
-We went Vegan.
-We went low fat.
-We ate a sh*t ton of fermented foods.
-We made our own sourdough breads.
-We started growing my own food & raising our own animals, to the point where we even now run our own Eco-farm rather than work for someone else, yet we got worse & worse until we read Digestive Health with REAL Food: A Practical Guide to an Anti-Inflammatory, Nutrient Dense Diet for IBS & Other Digestive Issues.
-We started to follow the most restrictive part of the plan & had instant positive results.
-And by instant we mean exactly that.
-All of our suffering was gone on the first day.
-We followed this plan for two years.
-It changed our lives.
+I have suffered from digestive issues for ten years maybe, maybe longer, possibly fifteen years.
+I tried pretty much everything I could think of, read all sorts of books, I'm talking mountains of books over many years & found my situation got progressively worse.
+It got so bad I stressed out about making it work on time, knowing where private bathrooms were, stressing that I'd embarrass myself at work or outside of the home.
+I went organic.
+I went Vegan.
+I went low fat.
+I ate a sh*t ton of fermented foods.
+I made my own naturally fermented sourdough breads.
+I started growing my own food & raising my own animals, to the point where I now run my own Eco-farm rather than work for someone else, yet no matter the changes, I got worse & worse until I read Digestive Health with REAL Food: A Practical Guide to an Anti-Inflammatory, Nutrient Dense Diet for IBS & Other Digestive Issues.
+I started to follow the most restrictive part of the plan & had instant positive results.
+And by instant I mean exactly that.
+All of my suffering was gone on the first day.
+I followed this plan for two years.
+It changed my life.
 The biggest problem was boredom.
-We ate a very limited diet.
-We stumbled across The Complete Low-FODMAP Diet: A Revolutionary Plan for Managing IBS and Other Digestive Disorders for free on Kindle.
-We read it & bought the hard cover.
-We later purchased The Low-FODMAP Cookbook: 100 Delicious, Gut-Friendly Recipes for IBS and other Digestive Disorders which we think is a great follow up & has much better recipes (all of them have turned out delicious) plus is more up to date on which foods contain FODMAPs (not all foods have been tested).
+I ate a very limited diet with not much variety.
+I stumbled across The Complete Low-FODMAP Diet: A Revolutionary Plan for Managing IBS and Other Digestive Disorders for free on Kindle.
+I read it & bought the hard cover.
+I later purchased The Low-FODMAP Cookbook: 100 Delicious, Gut-Friendly Recipes for IBS and other Digestive Disorders which I think is a great follow up & has much better recipes (all of them have turned out delicious) plus it is more up to date on which foods contain FODMAPs (not all foods have been tested).

 Think of it as a reset not only for your gut but for your entire body & mind.